shabbyrobe/amiss/doc/mapper/annotation.rst

      */

 The ``Amiss\Note\Parser`` class is used to extract these annotations.
-Go ahead and use it yourself if you find it useful, but keep in mind the following:
+Go ahead and use it in your own application if you find it useful, but keep in mind the following:

  * Everything up to the first space is considered the key.
 Use whatever symbols you like for the key as long as it isn't whitespace.